What are the symptoms of menopausal hair loss?

 Yes, there are several effective treatments for menopausal hair loss.
 These include medical treatments such as minoxidil and hormone therapy, as well as natural methods such as the use of essential oils, supplements, and scalp massage.
 Capilia Longa, a natural extract from the turmeric plant, has also become popular for its hair growth promoting properties.

-How can I use supplements to combat hair loss?
+How can I use supplements to combat menopausal hair loss?

 Supplements containing biotin and zinc can help maintain normal hair.
 These nutrients play an important role in maintaining normal hair growth.
 It is important to take supplements regularly and in the recommended doses.

-Is stress a factor in hair loss during menopause?
+Is stress a factor in menopausal hair loss?

-Yes, stress can be a significant factor in hair loss during menopause.
+Yes, stress can be a significant factor in menopausal hair loss.
 Stress can trigger a condition called telogen effluvium, where a large amount of hair suddenly goes into the resting phase and falls out.
 Finding ways to reduce stress, such as through meditation, yoga or talk therapy, can help minimise hair loss.

 Can changes to my hair care routine help reduce hair loss?